CAMELS-DE/camelsde/README.md

 ## Usage

 > [!IMPORTANT]
 > The package requires the CAMELS-DE dataset to be downloaded and extracted.
-By default, it looks for the data in the `datasets/CAMELS_DE_v1_0_0` directory.
-You can specify a different path when initializing the `CAMELS_DE` class.
 >
 > CAMELS-DE can be downloaded from Zenodo: [10.5281/zenodo.13837553](https://doi.org/10.5281/zenodo.13837553)